leksangpelkey/Predictive-Analytics/README.md

-This is the class notes for the Predictive Analytics class.
+This is my class notes and project for my Predictive Analytics class